May I be safe. May I be healthy. May I be happy. May I live with ease.

 Chris first learned mindfulness meditation at a hermitage in Sri Lanka in 1977.
 His interest in mindfulness was rekindled in 1985 when he joined a study group in Cambridge that became the Institute for Meditation and Psychotherapy.
 Decades of conversations came together in 2005 with the publishing of a co-edited, professional text, Mindfulness and Psychotherapy (now in its 2nd edition), and Wisdom and Compassion in Psychotherapy (2012).
 Mindfulness is the heart of Buddhist psychology, and interest in mindfulness, acceptance, and compassion-based psychotherapy has recently blossomed to become a mainstream approach to psychotherapy.

 In 2007, Chris began collaborating with Kristin Neff, psychology professor at the University of Texas, Austin, and pioneering researcher on self-compassion.
 In 2009, he wrote the book, The Mindful Path to Self-Compassion, and, in 2010, Chris and Kristin co-developed Mindful Self-Compassion (MSC), an empirically-supported, 8-week training program for the general public.
-The Center for Mindful Self-Compassion was established in 2012 and since then over 250,000 people have learned MSC from over 3,700 teachers worldwide.
-A bestselling workbook on the MSC program appeared in 2018 and a professional textbook was released in 2019, both co-authored by Chris and Kristin.
+The Center for Mindful Self-Compassion was established in 2012 and since then MSC is being taught in over 30 languages worldwide by thousands of trained MSC teachers.
+Chris and Kristin co-authored three books together: a bestselling workbook on the MSC program appeared in 2018; a professional textbook on MSC was released in 2019, and a workbook for managing work stress and burnout was published in 2024.

 In 2015, Chris helped to establish the Center for Mindfulness and Compassion at the Cambridge Health Alliance.
 He is on the faculty and serves as a senior advisor and research consultant.

-Chris spends his professional life traveling internationally, teaching and writing about mindfulness and self-compassion, supporting MSC teachers and students, consulting on self-compassion research, and maintaining a modest psychotherapy practice.
+Chris spends his professional life traveling internationally, teaching and writing about self-compassion, supporting MSC teachers and students, consulting on self-compassion research, and maintaining a modest psychotherapy practice.
+He considers himself semi-retired, which gives him more time to meditate as well as to spend quality time with his wife, Claire, while trying to stay as healthy as possible.

 Chris Germer: Past, Present and Future